jerwallace/aws-sagemaker-workshops/content/Wrangling Docker/register_in_ecr.md

 ---
-title: "Setting Up a Dockerfile"
+title: "Register Your Container in ECR"
 chapter: true
 weight: 3
 description: We will start by setting up your AWS account to develop robot applications with AWS RoboMaker.